- UCAS CodeLL21

 Applicants who declare a relevant unspent criminal conviction will be contacted by letter by the Admissions Manager with a request to provide additional details.
-This is so that a risk assessment can be undertaken and the matter considered under the Procedure for Consideration of Disclosed Criminal Conviction(s) on Programmes that Do Not Require a DBS Check.
+This is so that a risk assessment can be undertaken and the matter considered under the Consideration of Criminal Convictions Policy and Procedure.
 The full policy may be viewed here.

 Students should be aware that those wishing to go on to practice law in England and Wales have to show evidence of good character under the SRA Assessment of Character and Suitability Rules full details of which may be found here.

 Opportunities for formative assessments will feature regularly in order that students can gauge their own benchmarks and plot their own progress.
 These will include short pieces of writing and online exercises.
 Levels five and six will also include formative assessments but these will be less frequent and more self-directed i.e. students will be expected to be active in identifying their own strengths and limitations.